seandstewart/bardly/pending/tragedies/timon-of-athens/uncut.md

 *Enter a Second Servant*

 **Second Servant**
-May it please your honour, Lord Lucius,
+May it please your honor, Lord Lucius,
 Out of his free love, hath presented to you
 Four milk-white horses, trapp'd in silver.

 **TIMON**
 I shall accept them fairly; let the presents
-Be worthily entertain'd.
+Be worthily entertain'd. /

 *Enter a third Servant*

-How now! what news?
+/ How now! what news?

 **Third Servant**
-Please you, my lord, that honourable
+Please you, my lord, that honorable
 gentleman, Lord Lucullus, entreats your company
-to-morrow to hunt with him, and has sent your honour
+to-morrow to hunt with him, and has sent your honor
 two brace of greyhounds.

 **TIMON**
 I'll hunt with him; and let them be received,
-Not without fair reward.
+Not without fair reward. /

 **FLAVIUS**
 *\[Aside]*
-What will this come to?
+/ What will this come to?
 He commands us to provide, and give great gifts,
 And all out of an empty coffer:
 Nor will he know his purse, or yield me this,